Menstruation Station

 How did the COVID-19 pandemic affect our cities and the way we share space?
 What role did architecture play in this process?
 We explored these questions together with experts, cultural event organisers, and the wider public.

-In 2021, with the support of Creative Industry Košice and the City of Košice, we focused on cultural venues—one of the sectors most affected by the pandemic—and examined factors that reduce the risk of disease transmission while improving the quality of staying in a space.
+In 2021, with the support of Creative Industry Košice and the City of Košice, we focused on cultural venues – one of the sectors most affected by the pandemic – and examined factors that reduce the risk of disease transmission while improving the quality of staying in a space.
 The result is an architectural handbook intended primarily for organisers of cultural events.

 We are aware that many of the recommendations are no longer directly applicable today.
 However, we see the handbook as a record of learning in a time of crisis and as a stimulus for thinking about the future resilience of cultural spaces.

-The handbook is freely available for download here in Slovak language.
+The handbook is in Slovak language only.

-Plagazines: Design posters and Zines
+Plagazines: design posters and zines

 Take the city (love) home!

 The plagazines were released in sets of three.
-Individual copies are available for €4, complete cycles for €10, or all of them together-if you can’t decide - for €20.
+Individual copies are available for €4, complete cycles for €10, or all of them together (if you can’t decide) for €20.
 The number of prints is limited, so don’t hesitate!

 Playing Mestometer

-The bilingual publication Playing Mestometer: Why Do Cities Need a Zoning Plan?builds on the knowledge and principles developed during the creation of the interactiveMestometerinstallation, which introduces complex topics of zoning and spatial planning through a playful and accessible approach.
+The bilingual publication Playing Mestometer: Why Do Cities Need a Zoning Plan? builds on the knowledge and principles developed during the creation of the interactive Mestometer installation, which introduces complex topics of zoning and spatial planning through a playful and accessible approach.

 More information about the project, its impacts, and outcomes can be found here.
 The publication is available in both electronic and printed formats – just get in touch with us!